yanghuafang/lcc/docs/FrontendNotes.md

 | **LLVM** | `DIBuilder`: compile unit, subprograms, `DebugLoc`, `dbg.declare`, struct/union `DICompositeType`, `DILexicalBlock` |
 | **AST / codegen** | `SourceLoc` on functions and statements; param/local `declareAlloca`; `Block` pushes lexical scopes |

-### Why fifth in the language roadmap
+### Why last in the language roadmap

 Pure infrastructure — no new C syntax.
 Valuable for debugging, but does not unlock new language tests.
-Reasonable to pull earlier if tooling pain is high during steps 1–4.
+Reasonable to pull earlier if tooling pain is high during steps 1–3.

 ---

 ## Explicitly out of scope (for now)

-These appear under “Except” in the README and are **not** on the near-term roadmap:
+These appear under **Not supported** in [Language.md](Language.md) and are **not** on the near-term roadmap:

 | Feature | Reason to defer |
 |---------|-----------------|